We're here to help

 If someone or something does get hurt while you're working, public liability insurance acts in two important ways – both of which can save your financial bacon.
 First, it buys you legal expertise (and we all know how expensive solicitors' bills can be).
 Second, it covers any compensation you're liable for.

 It also gives you that professional edge, demonstrating that you’re serious about both your business and your clients’ welfare.
-And it ensures that if there is a claim, it’s dealt with quickly and effectively by specialists, leaving you free to concentrate on your students.
+And it ensures that if there is a claim, it’s dealt with quickly and effectively by experts, leaving you free to concentrate on your students.
 So, it helps to protect your reputation too.

 Preparation is everything in tutoring.
 A lot of what you do is focused on getting your students ready for their exams.
 Equally important is preparing for all eventualities – including the possibility of public liability claims.
 It’s a matter of practising what you preach.